Bay of Plenty Road Report

 Work hours – 8pm – 4:30am, Sunday to Thursday.

 - SH2/Fifteenth Ave: Work is now focused on installing drainage and building the approaches at the top of Fifteenth Avenue.
-In coming weeks, decorative panels will begin to be installed along the large soil nail wall.
+Decorative panels are being installed along the large soil nail wall.
 One lane at SH2/Fifteenth Ave near Edgecumbe Road is closed while the new connection to SH29/Takitimu Drive Toll Road takes place, this is likely to remain in place until late 2026.

 - SH2 Ōmokoroa: The new roundabout is fully operational however a temporary speed limit will remain in place to enhance safety on the roundabout approaches.